QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 I started this course because of this website
 <https://suckless.org/> , "software that sucks less".
-Well, dunno about their software but the website sucks.
+Well, dunno about their software, but the website sucks 🙄.
 Still, here are some of their ideas, mixed with others (see references)